Azure/microsoft-365-certification-quick-evaluation/README.md

         ]'

 ```
-The above workflow will get Microsoft 365 quick assessments by bicep deployment.
+The above workflow will get Microsoft 365 quick evaluation by bicep deployment.